Introduction and Background

 Hold Shift and click on a Web link to bring it up in your browser.
 Use the browser's File - Save As menu command to save the file to the Archives folder in your BidBase\Notes folder.
 Give the file the name shown in the link.
 After you have done this, you will then be able to view the archive file without going online.

-That being the case, I cannot be responsible for how up-to-date or correct files are which come from sources other than my web site.
+That being the case, I cannot be responsible for how up-to-date or correct files are which come from sources other than on the BidBase pages on SourceForge.

 If anyone wants to try to make money selling the files, more power to you - if you can get someone to pay for the files while I'm giving them away, then they must have been unaware of MY efforts, so you have provided a service, but download the latest versions now and then.